Group AidCamps - What does a volunteer construction project involve?

 Group AidCamps are projects that enable you to unite with other volunteers to fund and help implement a larger community development aid project than you could by yourself.
 These AidCamps usually centre on a volunteer construction project that will provide

 a community building for local children, such as a village primary school, an orphanage, a resource centre or a health clinic.

+Almost anyone can help to build a school or community building abroad.
 There's no "hard hat" work and you don't have to have any skills, experience, or the muscles of a bricklayer.
 The serious construction work is done before you arrive by local workers, funded

 by the AidCamp.
 You'll be helping with the finishing work, usually plastering, painting, decorating, and other bits and pieces to get it from being four-walls-and-a-roof to a finished building.